-5. The Bursar will co-ordinate the work of the Fellows and College Officers concerned with Bursarial administration.
-The Bursar will be responsible to the Governing Body for the administration of the College finances, estates and domestic affairs in accordance with the policies laid down by the Governing Body, and will advise the Governing Body on all matters connected with investment and management of its financial resources and properties.
+4. The Principal Bursar will co-ordinate the work of the Fellows and College Officers concerned with Bursarial administration.
+The Principal Bursar will be responsible to the Governing Body for the administration of the College finances, investments, estates, domestic affairs, IT and non-academic staff matters in accordance with the policies laid down by the Governing Body, and will advise the Governing Body on all matters connected with investment and management of its financial resources and properties.